sapegin/washingcode-book/manuscript/book.md

 const puppies = sortedCounts.map(n => `${n} puppies`);
 ```

-Here we’re making a shallow copy of the `counts` array using the spread operator and then sorting it, so the original array stays the same.
+Here we’re making a shallow copy of the `counts` array using the spread syntax and then sorting it, so the original array stays the same.

 ### TODO